tbrowder/PB-Lottery/README.md

 The drawing records must be in a file named `draws.txt` and your ticket records must be in a file named `my-tickets.txt`.

 This program expects your two data files to be in a directory pointed to by the environment variable **PB_LOTTERY_PRIVATE_DIR**.
 That directory **must** exist in order for the program to run, and the `draws.txt` and `my-tickets.txt` files must exist in order to check your results.

-Note if you use the script to interactively update any of those files, it should create a '.bak' version of the existing base file.
-It should abort if that file already exists.
-It is recommended to keep your data files under *Git* management.
+(It is recommended to keep your data files under *Git* management.)

 Ticket file format
 ------------------